 The videos provide more than enough information to complete the lessons, and don’t waste your time with needless repetition, which means the player has to think fast, and I like that.

 Learning begins with the Rookie Bootcamp, and it makes sense to complete it before moving on to Rookie Courses and Songs.
 You won’t get too bored because the Bootcamp lessons involve plenty of songs.

 Moving through the Bootcamp levels has a common pattern, which is that you’ll learn a new concept, then practice it in the following sequence (or similar): one hand, one note, and one note length at a time – additional notes, but same note lengths – additional note lengths/new rhythms – both hands together.

 As you progress, you might experience a mix-and-match of everything you’ve learned so far.
 For example, the first part of a lesson might be whole notes only, and the last part of it might be various note lengths and include rests, tied notes, and dotted notes.

-What we like about the feedback is that it aims to be more than a simple right or wrong.
+What I like about the feedback is that it aims to be more than a simple right or wrong.
 It considers timing and rhythm too, which should help players develop a greater sense of musicianship and feel for the piano.
 Also, if you want kids to learn, make it fun; what’s more fun for kids than trying to get a high score?